Best Breathing Exercises for Anxiety

 Diaphragmatic Breathing (Belly Breathing)

-So, this one is all about breathing from your belly instead of your chest.
-It sounds a little weird at first, I know.
-I used to think I was breathing just fine, but most of us do this shallow chest breathing thing, especially when we’re stressed.
-I saw this thing from the Cleveland Clinic that basically said learning to breathe with your diaphragm can strengthen it, slow you down, and help you use less energy just to breathe.
-It really clicked for me.
+So, this one is all about belly breathing versus chest breathing.
+It sounds a little strange at first, I know.
+I used to think I was breathing just fine, but most of us are doing this shallow chest breathing, especially when we’re stressed out.
+I saw this thing from the Cleveland Clinic that basically said learning to breathe with your diaphragm can help strengthen it, slow you down, and help you conserve energy just for breathing.
+It really resonated with me.

 I started just doing it for maybe 5 minutes a few times a day.
 It felt awkward at first, but now it feels way more natural.